jwworth/code-platoon-workshop/README.md

 ### Installation

-Install Git on your machine, then:
+Install Git on your machine, then run the following in a terminal window:

 ```
 git clone https://github.com/hashrocket/code-platoon-workshop